 The Rectory was built in the 1970s in the grounds of the previous rectory.
 Its garden, now well established and mainly down to lawn, is a good size.
 The house provides spacious accommodation with hall, study, lounge, dining room, kitchen and utility room on the ground floor.
 On the first floor there are 4 double bedrooms and a bathroom.
-All rooms are, by today's standards, quite large.
 A garage is integral to the Parish Office/Vicarage School Room.
 The main entrance is via double gates from the town car park with pedestrian access from the rear of the Rectory garden to the Parish Office, with St Mary's Church just across the road from this.